bioelectronics-mit/bioelectronics-website-content/content/post/2023-05-08-Indie-defense/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Congratulations to Indie on a successful thesis defense on "Probing the depths of unconsciousness with multifunctional neurotechnology" at the MGH Ether Dome!!!
+Congratulations to Indie on a successful thesis defense on \{"}Probing the depths of unconsciousness with multifunctional neurotechnology\{"} at the MGH Ether Dome!!!